luckyroyals041/int/README.md

-# Employee Registration Form in Angular
+# 2. Employee Registration Form

 This documentation provides step-by-step instructions for creating an Angular application with an employee registration form using reactive forms.